KayTrust/proof-types/BBSPlus/BBSPlusRange2024.md

 - A derived credential with a `BBSPlusRange2024` proof type, with the fields requested on the verifier presentation definition.
 - The `provingKey` shared to the prover.
-- The presentation definition that includes:
-  - The claim which value the verifier wants to test against a range.
-  - A predicate future for the claim with integers `minimum` and `exclusiveMaximum` for the specified claim.
-  - Properties `issuanceDate` or `expirationDate` to be revealed
-  - Optionally, the `credentialSubject.id` claim to be revealed
+- A list of claims to be revealed, and for the claims for which a range will be applied to, a range indicating the minimum and exclusive maximum.

 1. Using the derived credential, the verifier builds the public parameter `label` from `proof.label` and `messageCount` from `proof.claimCount`.
 In the case of `messageCount`, its value should double the one from `proof.claimCount`.
-3. Using the requirements of the presentation definition, the proving key and the indexes from `proof.claimIndex`, the verifier constructs a proof verifier by alternating between selective disclosure and bound range proof:
+3. Using the list of claims, the proving key and the indexes from `proof.claimIndex`, the verifier constructs a proof verifier by alternating between selective disclosure and bound range proof:
+    1. The `claimIndex` and list of claims must match in a way all the claims requested are presents as keys on the `claimIndex` object.
-    1. Selective disclosure is applied to `issuanceDate`, `expirationDate` and `credentialSubject.id` (optional), based on the normalized indexes from `proof.claimCount`.
+    1. Selective disclosure is applied on their respective normalize indexes.
 In order to normalize the indexes, you transform them to the form `2*i` for the even (claim name) and `2*i+1` odd (value) in order to match the indexes on the original message list signed.
+The properties `.issuanceDate` and `.expirationDate` are always revealed.
     2. For the range proof, selective disclosure is applied on the claim even index and the bound range statement is applied on the odd index, you should normalize the `proof.claimCount` index the same as above.
 4. The verifier applies the proof verifier to see if the actual proof was correct.